 Director of Facilities – At the individual community level, this field tends to hire trades people instead of professionals.
 They look to fill this critical position for say $80K a year instead of compensation packages more equivalent to executive pay.
 Keep in mind, the typical CCRC will be a $100M asset.
 It requires professionals to proactively maintain this type of property.

 Executive Role in Maintenance – Executives typically do not receive any formal training related to what they should require from their maintenance departments in terms of skill sets, reporting/analysis, efficiency, and regular improvements.
 To better understand this topic, I have a white paper available: Facility Management Performance – Self Assessment for Executives available at www.zumbrunnen.com/news-resources/white-papers/facility-management-performance/

 It is also critical to assess the physical condition of your buildings to ensure your facilities are not only properly maintained but are also properly constructed.
 When it comes to funding, communities that take the initiative to develop long-term capital replacement plans that help them accurately budget for the future, generally have greater access to funds and are able to plan for future capital projects and ensure their long-term viability.

-John zumBrunnen is Managing Partner and Founder of zumBrunnen, Inc., an independent construction and building consulting firm founded in 1989. zumBrunnen has a BS in mechanical engineering from the University of North Dakota, completed the US Army Corps of Engineers Training Program in 1972, and is a member of the Association of Professional Reserve Analysts (APRA) and numerous other national and state associations. zumBrunnen has 40+ years of experience in construction, property assessment, development, and reserve budgeting.
+John zumBrunnen is Author and Founder of zumBrunnen, Inc., an independent construction and building consulting firm founded in 1989. zumBrunnen has a BS in mechanical engineering from the University of North Dakota, completed the US Army Corps of Engineers Training Program in 1972, and is a member of the Association of Professional Reserve Analysts (APRA) and numerous other national and state associations. zumBrunnen has 40+ years of experience in construction, property assessment, development, and reserve budgeting.
 He is the inventor of the FacilityForecast® software system and a respected author and speaker in the industry.